 We are incredibly excited to announce Whitehorse-based Brigitte Jardin as our 2021 Songwriter in Residence.

 Originally from Quebec, Brigitte was involved full-time in the Montreal music scene as a drummer.
 She is now a renowned artist in the Yukon, actively performing with Ryan McNally, Claire Ness and many more for the past seven years.
-Brigitte has decided to focus her time, work & love on her country-folk project, finding inspiration in traditional country, old-time and Cajun repertoire.
+Brigitte Jardin has now decided to focus her time, work & love on her country-folk musical project.

 Outreach & Performance

-Brigitte will perform live on January 7th and 8th at the KIAC Ballroom.
+Brigitte will perform live on April 8th and 9th at the KIAC Ballroom.
 Tickets are $20.00 per show, $10.00 for SOVA students and youth under 18.
-If cost is a barrier, please contact firstname.lastname@example.org / 993-5584 for pay-what-you-can tickets.
-Visit our Winter Concert Series page to learn about COVID-19 protocols, venue accessibility and more.
+If cost is a barrier, please contact email@example.com / 993-5584 for pay-what-you-can tickets.
+Visit our Spring Concert Series page to learn about COVID-19 protocols, venue accessibility and more.

 We are following the public health situation closely, and we are prepared to modify all outreach activities and performances as needed.

 Thank you to our Songwriter in Residence Committee and our partners, the Klondike Institute of Art & Culture and North Klondyke Highway Music Society.
 This program is made possible with the support of the Government of Yukon and the Government of Canada.